 98% attendance = fewer than 4 days absent from school

 90% attendance = 4 weeks absent from school

 80% attendance = 7½ weeks absent from school (equivalent to one day per week absence for the whole year).

 The procedure for requesting Leave of Absence is as follows:

-- A Leave of Absence form is available from the Pupil Reception or the school website.
-This form must be completed by a parent/carer and returned to the Attendance Officer.
+- A Leave of Absence form is available from Pupil Reception or from the school website.
+This form must be completed by a parent/carer and returned to the Attendance Officer (based in Pupil Reception).

-- This form plus a Leave of Absence Response Form will then be forwarded to the Vice Principal who will liaise with the Head of Year and Assistant Principal and a decision will be made regarding authorisation.
+- This form plus a Leave of Absence Response Form will then be forwarded to the Assistant Principal (or delegated staff member) who will liaise with the Head of House and a decision will be made regarding authorisation.